 Greg Fogel

-Policy Director
+Director of Government Affairs and Policy

 WateReuse Association

-Thank you for providing the opportunity to submit written testimony on Fiscal Year 2022 appropriations.
-I write today on behalf of the WateReuse Association and its members to highlight the importance of the U.S. Bureau of Reclamation's (USBR) Title XVI-WIIN Water Reclamation and Reuse Competitive Grants Program.
-The Title XVI-WIIN program has helped communities across the West build drought resilience, keep nutrients and other pollutants out of sensitive waterways, save billions of dollars relative to importing water, and grow sustainable economies.
-It is a key economic and climate resiliency tool, but is hamstrung by insufficient funding.
+Thank you for providing the opportunity to submit written testimony on Fiscal Year 2023 appropriations.
+I write today on behalf of the WateReuse Association and its members to highlight the importance of the U.S. Bureau of Reclamation's (USBR) Title XVI-WIIN Water Reclamation and Reuse Competitive Grants Program and the Desalination and Water Purification Program.
+The Title XVI-WIIN Program and Desalination and Water Purification Program have helped communities across the West build drought resilience, keep nutrients and other pollutants out of sensitive waterways, save billions of dollars relative to importing water, and grow sustainable economies.
+They are key economic and climate resiliency tools.